pypa/pip-audit/README.md

 pip-audit
 =========

-`pip-audit` is a tool for scanning Python environments for known vulnerabilities.
+`pip-audit` is a prototype tool for scanning Python environments for packages with known vulnerabilities.
+It uses the Python Packaging Advisory Database (https://github.com/pypa/advisory-db) as a source of vulnerability reports.

+This project is developed by [Trail of Bits](https://www.trailofbits.com/) with support from Google.
+This is not an official Google product.

 ## Development steps